Tsar Bomba: Consequences of the test

 The explosion is one of the cleanest in the history of atmospheric nuclear tests per unit of power.
-The first stage of the bomb was a uranium charge with a capacity of 1.5 Mt, which in itself provided a large amount of radioactive fallout; nevertheless, it can be assumed that Tsar Bomba was really relatively clean – more than 97% of the explosion power was provided by a thermonuclear fusion reaction, which practically does not create radioactive contamination.
+The first stage of the bomb was a uranium charge with a capacity of 1.5 Mt, which produced a large amount of radioactive fallout, but more than 97% of the explosion power was provided by a thermonuclear fusion reaction, which does not create a significant amount of radioactive contamination.

-A distant consequence was the increased radioactivity accumulated in the glaciers of Novaya Zemlya.
-According to the 2015 expedition, due to nuclear tests, the glaciers of Novaya Zemlya are 65–130 times more radioactive than the background in neighboring areas, including contamination from the tests of the Kuzka's Mother.
+A 2015 expedition measuring the glaciers of Novaya Zemlya reported 65–130 times more radioactivity than the background in neighboring areas, due to nuclear testing, including Tsar Bomba.

-Sakharov was against nuclear proliferation, and played a key role in signing the 1963 Partial Test Ban Treaty.
+Andrei Sakharov was one of the most prominent speakers against nuclear proliferation.
+He played a key role in signing the 1963 Partial Test Ban Treaty.
 Sakharov became an advocate of civil liberties and reforms in the Soviet Union.
-These efforts earned him the Nobel Peace Prize in 1975.
+In 1973 he was nominated for the Nobel Peace Prize and in 1974 was awarded the Prix mondial Cino Del Duca.
+He won the Nobel Peace Prize in 1975, but was not allowed to leave the Soviet Union to collect it.
+His wife Yelena Bonner read his speech at the acceptance ceremony.

 Analysis

-The Tsar Bomba is the single most physically powerful device ever deployed on Earth, the most powerful nuclear bomb tested and the largest man-made explosion in history.
+The Tsar Bomba is the single most physically powerful device ever deployed on Earth, the most powerful nuclear bomb tested and the largest human-made explosion in history.
 For comparison, the largest weapon ever produced by the US, the now-decommissioned B41, had a predicted maximum yield of 25 MtonTNT.
-The largest nuclear device ever tested by the US (Castle Bravo) yielded 15 MtonTNT because of an unexpectedly-high involvement of lithium-7 in the fusion reaction; the preliminary prediction for the yield was from 4 to 6 MtonTNT.
+The largest nuclear device ever tested by the US (Castle Bravo) yielded 15 MtonTNT because of an unexpectedly high involvement of lithium-7 in the fusion reaction; the preliminary prediction for the yield was from 4 to 6 MtonTNT.
 The largest weapons deployed by the Soviet Union were also around 25 MtonTNT (e.g., the SS-18 Mod.
 3 warhead).